PX4/PX4-Devguide/flow_lidar_inav_setup.md

-# Optical Flow Position Estimation
+# Optical Flow and Lidar Position Estimation
 ----------------------------------------------------

 This page shows you how to set up the PX4Flow and a LIDAR distance measurement device for position estimation.
 Using a LIDAR device is not necessary if you use the LPE estimator described below, but LIDAR does improve performance.